eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

     hello();

 Or you can run it directly from the command line.

+Ceylon doesn't have Java-style `static` methods, but you can think of toplevel methods as filling the same role.
+Ceylon has a very strict block structure - a nested block always has access to declarations in all containing blocks.
+This isn't the case with Java's `static` methods.

+## Running the program from the command line

+Let's try it out.
 Save the above code in the file `./source/hello.ceylon` and then run the following commands:

 <!-- lang: none -->